We’re expecting 300,000 football fans to rush into Nashville for the ALL-FREE 2019 NFL Draft festivities Thursday, April 25-Saturday, April 27.

 Thursday evening, Friday evening, Saturday afternoon

 The picks are made inside the Schermerhorn Symphony Hall which will be closed to the public.
-Public announcements will take place on a stage @ 1st and Broadway which will also host big-name artists to be announced soon.
+Public announcements will take place on a stage @ 1st and Broadway which will also host a Tim McGraw concert Friday night.
 Huge screens along Lower Broad will provide a close-up view of what’s happening onstage.

 NFL Draft Experience